Updated June 22, 2021 to reflect that SBA encourages all eligible businesses to apply.

 What if I never applied for EIDL?

 If you have not previously applied for EIDL, you may apply at SBA.gov.
-You will be able to apply for the low interest rate EIDL loan through December 31, 2021 as long as funds are available.
-However you will not be considered for an EIDL advance (grant) at this time.
+You will be able to apply for the low-interest-rate EIDL loan through December 31, 2021 as long as funds are available.
+If it appears your business also qualifies for the Targeted Advance or supplemental advance, the SBA will invite you to apply.

 Can I also apply for a Paycheck Protection Program (PPP) loan?

 Yes!
-In addition to the EIDL grants your business may qualify for a PPP loan.
-These loans may be fully forgiven if they are spent on the right expenses (primarily payroll) which essentially turns them into a grant.
+Paycheck Protection Loans (PPP loans) may be fully forgiven if they are spent on certain expenses (primarily payroll) which essentially turns them into a grant.
+Note that the PPP loan program is now closed to new applicants.
+However, if your business received a PPP loan, you may still be eligible for an EIDL loan and/or grant.
 Businesses may apply for both PPP and EIDL if they qualify.

 Where can I get help filling out the EIDL application?